 Another must in 1770 is an outing aboard the very pink LARC, an amphibious vessel that cruises across deserted sandy beaches and pristine estuaries to Bustard Bay, Round Hill Creek and the fringe of Eurimbula National Park, spotting birds and marine life and learning about the ecosystems of the region’s underwater neighbour, the Southern Great Barrier Reef.

 Day 4: 1770 to Yeppoon (272km)

-Just 50km north is Gladstone, the jumping-off point for Heron Island, and then it’s on to the “beef capital”, Rockhampton, where colonial-style architecture lines the streets and the Fitzroy River winds through town.
+Just 50km north is Gladstone, the jumping-off point for Heron Island, and then it’s on to the “beef capital of Australia”, Rockhampton, where colonial-style architecture lines the streets and the Fitzroy River winds through town.

 Stretch your legs in the Rockhampton Botanic Gardens and local zoo, and grab a bite to eat at Artisan Gluten Free Bakery, offering (as the name suggests) only gluten-free goodies and organic coffee.
 If you’re in town on a Wednesday or Friday night, head to the Great Western Hotel’s weekly rodeo for some cowboy action.